KrauseFx/light-phone-note-to-self/README.md

 I'm a big fan of Inbox Zero, and as such, all my incoming emails are actionable.
 I already heavily use [Email Me](https://apps.apple.com/de/app/note-taking-email-me/id1090744587) on my iPhone, and a self-built plugin for Raycast (there is also a more [powerful Raycast plugin](https://www.raycast.com/peduarte/dash-off) available, however I want it to be a single-click feature).

+Using this script, every time you write a new note on your Light Phone, it will automatically be sent to your email inbox, allowing you to process it later.

 ### Export your notes from the Light Phone

 <img src="screenshots/exported_notes.png" width="250" align="right" style="margin-left: 20px; margin-bottom: 20px;">